Glaucoma Specialist

 Eye drops

-The first treatment is usually eye drops that reduce pressure inside your eyes.
+Eye drops will help reduce pressure inside your eyes.
 You might use eye drops for life to prevent glaucoma-related complications.

 Oral medicines